Royalties and Streams Explained

 The two most common royalty types are:

-Revenue-based Royalties are based on the value of the production
+Revenue-based Royalties are based on the value of the production or

-the operator with defined deductions as specified by the royalty contract.
-Some forms of revenue-based
+net proceeds received by the operator with defined deductions as specified by the royalty contract.
+Some forms of

-royalties in
+revenue-based royalties in the mining and

-the mining and energy industries are:
+energy industries are:

 - “NSR” Net Smelter Return Royalty